Fair Participation Information

 All judging will take place virtually, and judges will use your slide deck, in lieu of a tri-fold project board, to judge your project.

-All students who are selected for the interview phase will be scheduled for interviews with judges via Zoom.
+All students who are selected for the interview phase will be scheduled for interviews with judges via phone.

 Students must follow the directions and guidelines below to participate in the fair.